davidgk/react-parent/README.md

 # PARENT

-Base Project with angular 2 and Springboot to run together.
+Base Project with react and Springboot to run together.

 ## Dependencies